Hearing the Christmas songs in the shops and seeing the lights being...

 When people ask themselves “how do I get out of payday loans?” they’ll often think the answer is to pay one loan off with another.
 It’s not.
 This is an all too common problem that we see.

 We know being in payday loan debt can be scary.
 If the repayment date looms and you can’t afford to repay, we can help.
-Follow these five steps to help deal with payday loans you cannot afford to pay.
+Follow these five steps for help with payday loans you can’t afford to pay.

 Step 1: Don’t panic!